andrea-astu/spotify-taylors-version/README.md

 ## How to use it

-1. Dwonload the repo as a .zip file and unpack it.
+1. Download the repo as a .zip file and unpack it.
 2. Make sure npm is installed wherever the project folder is.
 3. Run "npm run dev"
 4. Open http://localhost:5173/ in a web browser.